 Dr Jay Shetty

-Jay Shetty's research focuses on the long term outcome in childhood epilepsy, neuro-inflammation and CNS infections.
-Clinical trials in paediatric epilepsy, CNS infection and inflammation.
+Jay Shetty's research focuses on the long term outcome in childhood epilepsy, neuro-inflammation, Central Nervous System infections and rare disease clinical trials.

-- Research Fellow for WHO and ICMR- All India Institute of Medical Sciences, New Delhi
+- Research Fellow for WHO and Indian Council of Medical Research- All India Institute of Medical Sciences, New Delhi

 My aim is to study the long term outcome of child epilepsy through routinely collected clinical data linked with imaging data, genetic data, maternity data and education data in these children.

 My other area of interest is CNS infection and inflammation.
 I have a particular interest in enterovirus infection and outcome.
-Neuro-inflammatory conditions (MS, ADEM, NMO etc) are rare in children and I am keen to explore newer treatment modalities in these conditions and study long term follow up.
+Neuro-inflammatory conditions ((MS, ADEM, NMO and others) are rare in children and I am keen to explore newer treatment modalities in these conditions and study long term follow up.
+I am participating in number of rare disease clinical trials.

 Currently I am involved in the following studies: